 The Encounter and Missed Turns

-We met up with Larry and the second control, and we rode together for a while.
+We met up with Larry at the second control, and we all rode together for a while.
 A little chit chat, but our pace was a little faster than Larry was travelling, so we separated again.
-As we approached a stop for food, I thought I heard someone yell, “Turn!” but I didn’t see anybody when I looked back.
-As we left the store along what Jim and I thought was the correct route, Jim noticed that the cue sheet and our Ride with GPS routes weren’t telling us the same things.
-We backtracked and realized somewhere along the way that the route had changed from previous years’ routes, and we had loaded the wrong route into our GPS units and phones.
+As we approached a stop for food, I thought I heard someone yell, "Turn!" but I didn't see anybody when I looked back.
+As we left the store (along what Jim and I thought was the correct route) Jim noticed that the cue sheet and our Ride with GPS routes weren't telling us the same things.
+We backtracked and realized somewhere along the way that the route had changed from previous years' routes, and we had loaded the wrong route into our GPS units and phones.
 Larry probably had seen us making our navigation error and attempted to warn us with a shout.
 We added a few bonus miles to the route and probably lost 20 minutes while trying to sort it out.
 A cautionary tale for proper preparation and a reminder of the tortoise and hare story (Larry finished 20 minutes ahead of us).
 Larry (lead), Jim, and I head north.

 A curious and troubling noise had arisen in my bike over the last two weeks during rides around home.
 I thought I had identified the source when I diagnosed some loose chainring bolts a few days before the ride.
 A few quick twists of the multitool and a spin around the block had erroneously convinced me I had solved the problem.
 Now, out of the course, I found myself encountering a clunking and grinding in what I now guessed was, indeed, the bottom bracket.
 The crankset seemed to have no play.
 All bolts were checked at each stop.
 Conversation about the odd ways that bikes can transmit sound and sensation through the frame from all manner of locations helped pass some time.
 "Maybe it's the pedals...", "Could it be the seatpost?", "I did tighten those chainring bolts again."
 I tried to put it out of my mind, but it was ever-present in my mind as a possible source of a DNF on my first brevet.
 Everything held together and was just a nuicance I tried to ignore for a lot of the ride.